 Examines the relationship between language, power, and signifying practice from the perspective that literacies are multiple, distinctive, situated social practices.
 Considers the role of oral language, critical literacy, and situated literacy in a linguistically and culturally diverse society.
+Prerequisites: EDUG 401 and permission from the School of Education.

 420 Culture and Globalization on Contemporary Educational Issues.
-(2).